Apian-Framework/Start-Here/notes/HiddenData.md

 While the construction of a single-sided playing card is about as simple as can be imagined, it is what makes possible these mechanisms necessary to play:

  - A card can be manipulated to conceal or reveal its content
- - A closed card can be moved positionally without revealing its state
+ - A concealed card can be moved positionally without revealing its state
  - An observer can always see when a card is being manipulated or moved
  - ~~A deck of concealed cards can be mixed in such a manner that an observer can verify it's been done and even the person doing the shuffling won't know the resulting order.~~